Change Tracking causes high CPU usage

 - SELECT TOP 1 * FROM [ApprovedSites] WITH (XLOCK, TABLOCK)ALTER TABLE [dbo].
 [ApprovedSites] DISABLE CHANGE_TRACKING

-As soon as the CPU levels reset to normal load.
+As soon as the CPU levels reset to a normal load.

 Step 2: Run a script to re-instate Change Tracking, with the following form: